sawankh/MathAttack/README.md

 ## Importing Your Project

 Go to File -> Import -> Gradle -> Gradle Project, click Browse and navigate to the root folder of your project, then click Build Model.
 After a while, you'll see a root project and subprojects (android, core, desktop, html, ios).
 Select all the projects and click Finish.
 Note that this process can take a minute or two the first time you do it, as Gradle and some dependencies will be downloaded in the background.

+Note: If you have problems with the file local.properties just modify it and add your android sdk path and then hit build model.
+Solved.